hillaabra/pinterest-data-pipeline934/README.md

 - SQLAlchemy
 - PyYAML

+**The pipeline administrator will need an AWS account and a Databricks account.**

-In terms of AWS Cloud infrastucture, the pipeline is made up of the following components:
+**In terms of AWS Cloud infrastucture, the pipeline is made up of the following components:**
 - An Apache Kafka MSK cluster
 - An EC2 instance integrated with the MSK cluster (launched before configuring the API)
 - An S3 bucket to store the ingestion of batch layer data